mbasso/asm-dom/docs/cpp.md

 - `ns`: the namespace URI to associate with the element
 - `key`: this property is used to keep pointers to DOM nodes that existed previously to avoid recreating them if it is unnecessary.
 This is very useful for things like list reordering.

+And callbacks can contain a special key:
+- `ref`: a callback that provides a way to access DOM nodes, you can learn more about that [here](#ref)

 Here is an example, please use our `typedef` to do that:

 ```c++